keithatxxdotnetwork/all-docs/docs/cmix/adrp.md

 The Anonymous Data Retrieval Protocol (ADRP) allows users to request data anonymously from a server without ever revealing their identity.
-With normal [end-to-end](e2e-xxm) connections in the xx network, users always know the identity of whom they are messaging.
+With normal [end-to-end](e2e-xxm) connections in the xx Network, users always know the identity of whom they are messaging.
 With ADRP, one can send a request to another user containing a one-time-use key negotiation for an entirely new user.
 The recipient can respond to the negotiation without ever knowing the identity of the original sender.
-When ADRP is combined with the metadata shredding capability of the cMix protocol encapsulation, a powerful anonymous data lookup is guaranteed.
+When ADRP is combined with the metadata shredding capability of the cMixx protocol encapsulation, a powerful anonymous data lookup is guaranteed.

 This protocol is open for use with the